-Nintendo Switch emulator Expansion Pack: Prices, release date, and more
+NSO Expansion Pack: First wave of Mario Kart DLC releases in March

 Can I roll over my current subscription?

-Yes, Nintendo is trying to make accessing this new emulator bundle easy for everyone and says it will have a system that will allow people to roll their current subscription into the new offer.
+Yes, Nintendo wants to make it easy to access this new emulator bundle and has a system that allows people to roll their current subscription into the new offer.

 N64 and Sega Genesis controllers

-As part of this new N64 and Sega Genesis Expansion Pack, Nintendo is also releasing Nintendo Switch controllers designed to look and work like those of classic systems.
+Nintendo also released an N64 Controller and Sega Genesis Controller for Nintendo Switch.
+They are designed to look and work like those of the classic systems.
 However, these controllers can only be purchased if you've got an NSO membership.
-Both charge using a USB-C cable, are wireless and will cost $49.99 each.
+Both charge using a USB-C cable, are wireless, and cost $49.99 each.
+There's a limit of four per customer.

-Some hawkeyed Twitter users have already noticed that the N64 and Sega Genesis controllers have extra buttons on the top like a Bluetooth sync button, home button, screenshot button, and a ZR button.
-Though not completely faithful to the original designs, this should make them work more conveniently with the Nintendo Switch.
-It's likely that the N64 controller's rumble pack slot is just there for show and that the Nintendo has built rumble into the controller.
+The N64 and Sega Genesis controllers have extra buttons on the top like a Bluetooth sync button, home button, screenshot button, and a ZR button.
+Though not completely faithful to the original designs, this makes them work more conveniently with the Nintendo Switch.
+The N64 controller's rumble pack slot is just there for show as it has built-in rumble.

 All N64 games

-Here are the games coming to the N64 emulator—anything with a (*) will not be available at launch, though.
+Here are the games coming to the N64 emulator.
+Anything with a (*) is not currently available but is coming soon.

 - Super Mario 64